 • Magnesium is often nicknamed ‘nature’s tranquiliser’ and supports healthy sleep.

 • Choose magnesium glycinate as this form is optimally absorbed.
 Tablets are convenient, whilst a powdered supplement facilitates a higher dose.

-• Combinations with tryptophan, theanine, hops and Lactium® may give advanced support where needed.
+• Combinations with tryptophan, theanine, hops, lemon balm and Lactium® may give advanced support where needed.

 • Identify any sources of stress and take steps to reduce these wherever you can.

 • Chemical messengers called serotonin and melatonin help to regulate the sleep-wake cycle and low levels can lead to restless sleep.
 Melatonin is often called the ‘hormone of darkness’ as it is produced in the body in response to dark and its production is suppressed in the light.
 This is why it is crucial to ensure a dark sleeping environment.